The Andy Warhol Foundation For The Visual Arts Inc

 President: Joel Wachs

-• Former Los Angeles City Councilmember (1971-1999) widely recognized as LA's strongest advocate for the arts
+• Former Los Angeles City Councilmember (1971-1999) widely recognised as LA's strongest advocate for the arts

 • Former Vice Chairman of MOCA Los Angeles

-• Authored significant LA legislation supporting artists and arts organizations, including establishment of Los Angeles Endowment for the Arts
+• Authored significant LA legislation supporting artists and arts organisations, including establishment of Los Angeles Endowment for the Arts

 Recent Board Members (elected 2024):